BigPig SEO - Content Marketing

 [Author's Addendum, 2024]

 This post was originally written over four years ago.
-Things have changed, most importantly Google's algorithms and Artificial Intelligence.
+Things have changed, including Google's algorithms and the use of Artificial Intelligence to craft articles, which has a downside.

 The core of this article is sound; it was never enough to just change some words around in someone else's article and call it yours.
-You have to provide a different viewpoint, perspective, alternatives to the original subject matter, update data or provide additional/different proof points to validate the article.
-The search engines will know the difference, as will the reader.
+At the very least, you should give a different viewpoint, alternatives to the original subject matter, update data or provide additional/different proof points to validate the article.

-The one completely new point is using AI to help you write your article.
+The one new point is the use of AI to help write your article.
 All AI can do is regurgitate what's already out there.
-It won't come up with new concepts or proposals.
-It may include things you didn't think of, and that may improve the quality of your article for captive readers, but it won't help you in search.
-Both Google and readers (even if subconsciously) know if you used AI.
+It won't come up with new concepts or arguments.
+It may include things you didn't think of that may improve the quality of your article for captive readers, but it won't help you in search.
+Both Google (because they authored an AI tool, they know if they "wrote" it) and readers (even if subconsciously) know if you used AI, and they don't value it like original articles.
 See the test results from NP Digital, where AI content clearly does not perform as well as content generated by humans:

 [Original Article] How to Fix Syndicated Content for Search